Soma (drink)

-In the Vedic tradition, soma (सोम) is a ritual drink of importance among the early Vedic Indo-Aryans.
+Soma (सोम) is a ritual drink of importance in the Historical Vedic religion of the early Vedic Indo-Aryans.
 The Rigveda mentions it, particularly in the Soma Mandala.
-The Bhagavad Gita mentions the drink in chapter 9.
-It is equivalent to the Iranian haoma.
+It is equivalent to the Iranian haoma, and associated with immortality (amrita) and the conquering of territory by a king.

 The texts describe the preparation of soma by means of extracting the juice from a plant, the identity of which is now unknown and debated among scholars.
-In the ancient religions of Historical Vedic religion and Zoroastrianism, the name of the drink and the plant are not exactly the same.

-There has been much speculation about the most likely identity of the original plant.
-Traditional Indian accounts, such as those from practitioners of Ayurveda, Siddha medicine, and Somayajna called Somayajis, identify the plant as "Somalata" (Cynanchum acidum).
+There has been much speculation about the most likely identity of the original plant, with Ephedra gerardiana being the most likely candidate, which was used in the late 19th century by the Zoroastrians of Yazd (Iran) and is "used to this day by the Parsis".

-Non-Indian researchers have proposed candidates including Amanita muscaria, Psilocybin mushrooms, Peganum harmala and Ephedra gerardiana.

 Etymology

 Soma is a Vedic Sanskrit word that literally means "distill, extract, sprinkle", often connected in the context of rituals.

 Soma's Avestan cognate is the haoma.
 According to Geldner (1951), the word is derived from Indo-Iranian roots *sav- (Sanskrit sav-/su) "to press", i.e. *sau-ma- is the drink prepared by pressing the stalks of a plant, but the word and the related practices were borrowed by the Indo-Aryans from the Bactria–Margiana culture (BMAC).
 Although the word is only attested in Indo-Iranian traditions, Manfred Mayrhofer has proposed a Proto-Indo-European origin from the root sew(h)-.

+Monier-Williams says it comes from Sanskrit su, meaning to press out or extract.

+In the Rigveda, amrita, the elixir of immortality, is one of several synonyms for soma, which is the drink of the devas.